alephyud/clojure-javadoc/README.md

 ## Generation

-The Javadoc was generated in IntelliJ IDEA based on [Clojure's source code repository](https://github.com/clojure/clojure/) using the following options:
+This Javadoc was generated in IntelliJ IDEA based on [Clojure's source code repository](https://github.com/clojure/clojure/) using the following options:

 - Directory: `src/jvm/clojure`